 The District recognizes that there is a need to balance accommodations which enhance student safety against the potential to further stigmatize the targeted student.
 Therefore, each case will be handled individually, and the student, parent/guardian, and school administration will collaborate to establish safety provisions that best meet the needs of the targeted student.
 Follow-up discussion and/or meetings will be scheduled, as needed, to ensure that safety concerns have been adequately addressed and to determine when and if accommodations need to be changed or discontinued.

-Parents of students who are targeted individuals and accused students should be notified within one (1) school day of allegations that are serious or involve repeated conduct.
+Parents/Guardians of students who are targeted individuals and accused students should be notified within one (1) school day of allegations that are serious or involve repeated conduct.

 Where appropriate, informal methods may be used to resolve the complaint, including but not limited to:

 b.
-Suggesting counseling, skill building activities and/or sensitivity training;
+Suggesting counseling, skill building activities and/or sensitivity training

 c.
-Conducting training for the department or school in which the behavior occurred, calling attention to the consequences of engaging in such behavior;
+Conducting training for the department or school in which the behavior occurred, calling attention to the consequences of engaging in such behavior

 d.
-Requesting a letter of apology to the target;
+Requesting a letter of apology to the target

 e.
-Writing letters of caution or reprimand; and/or
+Writing letters of caution or reprimand, and/or

 f.
 Separating the parties.

-Appropriate disciplinary action shall be recommended and imposed in accordance with District policy, the applicable collective bargaining agreement or state law.
+Appropriate disciplinary action will be recommended and imposed in accordance with District policy, the applicable collective bargaining agreement or state law.
 School Districts should make every effort to attempt to first resolve the misconduct through non-punitive measures.

-If a complaint contains evidence or allegations of serious or extreme bullying, or a civil rights violation, the complaint shall be referred promptly to the Superintendent.
+If a complaint contains evidence or allegations of serious or extreme bullying, or a civil rights violation, the complaint will be referred promptly to the Superintendent.
 The complainant will also be advised of other avenues to pursue their complaint, including contact information for state and federal authorities.

 2. Stage II - District-level Complaint Reporting and Investigation Procedure

-The District-level investigation should begin as soon as possible i.e. but not later than three (3) school days following receipt of the complaint by the Superintendent or Board President.
+The District-level investigation should begin as soon as possible i.e., but not later than three (3) school days following receipt of the complaint by the Superintendent or Board President.